 Avoid temptation.
 If it is not in your cupboard, you will not be tempted to eat it.
 Make a grocery list to help you buy healthier foods and stay away from junk food.
 Substitute lower fat choices (such as popcorn or reduced fat crackers) for foods with lots of fat and sugar.
 Read labels.
 Plan your grocery trips so that you do not end up shopping when you are hungry.

 If you are in or approaching midlife, this may be the most important time for you to be active.
 A healthy routine of activity:

 Reach or maintain a healthy weight.
 As you grow older, your body slows down.
 Your metabolism, the rate at which your body burns calories, naturally decreases.
 Regular exercise reverses this trend.
 It increases your metabolism and is one of the best things you can do for your health.
 Not only will you burn calories while exercising, but your body will continue to burn calories at an increased rate for several hours afterward.

 Maintain bone strength.
 After menopause, women lose strength and density in their bones.
 Bone loss is a major reason for falls and fractures in older women.
 These injuries decrease mobility and lead to a lower quality of life.
-Exercise, particularly weight-bearing exercise, is the best way to maintain bone strength.
+Exercise, particularly weight-bearing exercise such as walking or dancing, is the best way to maintain bone strength.
 It can be even more effective than hormone therapy.